avinash-123-del/HTML-and-CSS-projects/README.md

 # HTML-and-CSS-projects
-I had made these projects using vscode for
+I had made these projects using vscode.